- Hi there! I am Yash Shah, a Mumbai-based Chartered Accountant, and proprietor of a CA practice, YRS & Co.

 I must mention that it does not mean we will not take these assignments when offered.
 We are truly grateful for the diversity of our work.

-With little research, I understood that there are a lot of opportunities in the field of digitization and process engineering for small and medium enterprises apart from capitalising on the experience I gained in retail lending and risk management.
+With little research, I understood that there are a lot of opportunities in the field of digitization and process engineering for small and medium enterprises apart from capitalizing on the experience I gained in retail lending and risk management.

-For this reason, we provide services in 2 segments;
+For this reason, we provide services in 2 segments

-- Consultancy/advisory services to financial institutions, financial technology companies and related entities in the area of credit, risk and product; and
+- Consultancy/advisory services to financial institutions, financial technology companies, and related entities in the area of credit, risk, and product; and

 Truly and truly, being an entrepreneur is never easy, but I can promise that discipline, good strategy, and persistence can pay off.

 In fact, if I was to go back in time, I would have started on my own 10-12 years back as starting my own allows me to work on something new more often and the sky is the limit for experimenting.